Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Set iTxt = Nothing 'Erase temp Instance

-When we instantiate an object in memory it occupies a certain area of the Computer's memory with a specific reference address.
-When we save the instance of this object in the Array, this address is copied into the array element and held there.
-This enables us to release the TextBox instance and reuse it for other TextBoxes on the Form.
-So the statement Set iTxt = Nothing releases it from holding on to the same memory Reference.
-Since, TxtArray is holding the WrapTextBox Instance reference so long as all the objects: the Form, WrapObjects_Init and WrapTextBox Classes are active, the saved Instance of Object in the Array will be safe and active too.
+When we instantiate an object in memory, it occupies a certain area of the Computer's memory with a specific reference address.
+When this object instance is saved in the Array, its address is copied into the array element and held there.
+This enables us to release the temporary TextBox instance and reuse it for other TextBoxes on the Form.

-When the UnitPrice and TotalPrice Text Boxes are detected on the Form the same process is repeated and their corresponding Events will be enabled the Array is Redimensioned and the object instances are saved in the Array Elements.
+When the UnitPrice and TotalPrice Text Boxes are detected on the Form, the same process is repeated, and their corresponding Events will be enabled.
+The Array is redimensioned, and the object instances are saved in the Array Elements.

 Now, let us design our Demo Form.